College of Communication & Creative Arts - Art

 Portfolio Interview Instructions

-A portfolio review is a required step in the Department of Art admissions process for all prospective students, whether you are applying as a freshman or as a transfer from another school.
-It is your responsibility to fulfill this requirement.
-You cannot be considered for admission to the Department of Art without submitting your portfolio, and the following information will help you through that process.
+A portfolio review is required for admissions for all Department of Art prospective students, whether you are applying as a freshman or as a transfer from another school.
+Your portfolio may be reviewed in-person or by uploading it to Slideroom.
+The following information will help you through that process.

 Your portfolio must contain:

 Ask your art teacher to help you select the best works to demonstrate your skills and concepts.
-Multiple views of three-dimensional work, sculpture or crafts are counted as one item.
-The artworks may be from class assignments and/or pieces that you have created independently for your own interest and enjoyment.
+The artworks may be from class assignments and/or pieces that you have created independently.
 You may also include art/design created for community or other projects.
+Multiple views/details of two- or three-dimensional work are counted as one item.

 Frequently Asked Questions: